 Sundered Eldritch Edition is a Metroidvania platforming game developed by Thunder Lotus games and is available on Xbox One, PlayStation 4, Nintendo Switch and PC.
-You can also find it here on the Steam Store.
+You can also find it on Steam and Humble Bundle.
 This game was reviewed by Joseph Pugh.

 You play as Eshe from a side-scrolling perspective who finds herself trapped within the ruins of an ancient site with some dark secrets.
 Shortly after the game begins, she obtains the help of the Shining Trapezohedron (say that five times fast) that she wields as a weapon in the game.
 But that is an entity with its own desires…

-Your exploration of each region is also only limited by the abilities you have picked up and your own stats and skills.
+Your exploration of each region is also only limited by the abilities you have picked up, and your own stats and skills.
 You are free to complete them in any order and return to previous ones at any time.
-Each region is vastly different to each other both aesthetically and from a gameplay standpoint.
+Each region is vastly different to the others both aesthetically and from a gameplay standpoint.

 One is a technological base where you need to contend with grid lasers and turrets.
 Another is a rocky vile place consumed by darkness full of eldritch hordes and waterfalls of purple energy.
 And another is a shattered tower where you will contend with high winds, deadly gas and extreme verticality.
 Each region has different enemies, mini-bosses and normal bosses to battle.

 The combat is simple to learn but difficult to master.
-You have basic attack combos, finishing moves, a dodge roll, and an energy cannon.
+Eshe has basic attacks combos, finishing moves, a dodge roll, and an energy cannon.
 You get a shield that recharges overtime but your health doesn’t.
-You heal yourself by consuming elixirs that you can find in the world and you always spawn with a full set of them after you die.
+You heal yourself by consuming elixirs that you can find in the world.
+Eshe always spawns with a full set of them after you die.
 Combat is pretty simple but skillful, you will need to stay aware, dodge attacks and attack the right enemies at the right time.
 Once you obtain the double jump, your second leap resets when you strike an enemy allowing you to stay airborne.
 Mastering the ability to bounce and dart around in combat is key and when you pull it off it looks and feels amazing.

 While the combat is fun and requires skillful use of the abilities you do have.
 I do wish it gave us a wider range of attacks.
 Multiple hordes can sometimes feel repetitive, especially when you have died to a boss three times and are just trying to navigate the ever-changing maze to go back and try it again.
 A larger pool of attacks and abilities would have gone a long way to stifle the repetition.